Mala1180/PPS-22-satify/doc/report/4-detailed-design.md

 to guide the search of satisfiable solutions, making it more efficient.
 It was introduced in 1961 by Martin Davis, George Logemann and Donald W. Loveland.

-The solver implementations we provide follow this algorithm but with small variances.
+The solver implementation provides two ways to perform the resolution.
 In particular:

 - `DpllFinder` is used to get one satisfiable assignment at a time.
 It exposed two functions: `find` and `findNext`.
-  The former takes in input a CNF an returns a `Solution` with a unique assignment, if any.
+  The former takes in input a CNF and returns a `Solution` with a unique assignment, if any.
 The second one, on the other hand, continues to search for another satisfiable assignment, returning a filled optional there is some, empty otherwise;
 - `DpllEnumerator` enumerates all the possible satisfiable assignments to the problem.
 It exposes a `enumerate` function that returns a `Solution`.

-Following the functional approach, these two implementation are hidden inside a private object.
+Also in this case, the implementation is private within the _solver_ package, so it can be used only by the `Solver`.

 The main ideas behind this algorithm are the following: